 Not all plugins are free to use.
 Some require an upfront payment often followed by monthly or annual subscriptions.
 Typically, this is for plugins that are larger and more complex than normal, or which offer a tangible return on investment.
 Although giving an opportunity for the plugin developer to make a little money, it also generally ensures that plugins get continually improved.

 So, plugin updates are good, but if your developer is going to build some premium plugins into your site, make sure that you understand whether you or your developer will be paying to keep them up-to-date.

 If you find that you do need outside help to maintain and improve your website, why not try us?
-With over 100 clients on our books, and with many years experience of building and supporting websites just like yours, we can help you with anything from the smallest niggle with your WordPress site to an entire new website.
+With over 100 clients on our books, and with many years of experience in building and supporting websites just like yours, we can help you with anything from the smallest niggle with your WordPress site to an entirely new website.